AdaShoelace/hadlock/README.md

 ![Rust](https://github.com/AdaShoelace/hadlock/workflows/Rust/badge.svg?branch=master)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://bitbucket.org/lbesson/ansi-colors)
 Hadlock is a tiling and stacking window manager for X.
-It is written completely in rust with and architecture heavily inspired by redux.
+It is written completely in rust with an architecture heavily inspired by redux.

 ---